Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Some preliminaries on residue theory

 \subsection{BEF-varieties and duality principle}

 We now consider the case when the locally free complex \eqref{sheaves} is exact, i.e., a resolution of the sheaf $\Ok(E_0)/\J$.
-Let $Z_k^\BEF$ be the (algebraic) set where the mapping $f^k$ does not have optimal rank.
-These sets $Z^\BEF_k$ are independent of the choice of resolution; we call them the {\it BEF varieties}\footnote{The sets $Z_k^\BEF$ are the zero varieties of certain Fitting ideals associated with a free resolution of $\Ok^X/\J_f$; the importance of these sets (ideals) was pointed out by Buchsbaum and Eisenbud in the 70's.
+We will refer to a (locally free) resolution $\Ok(E_0)/\J$ together with a choice of Hermitian metrics on the corresponding vector bundles $E_k$ as a \emph{ Hermitian (locally free) resolution}.
+Let $Z_k^\BEF$ be the set where the mapping $f^k$ does not have optimal rank.
+Then

+and these sets are independent of the choice of resolution; we call them the {\it BEF varieties}\footnote{The sets $Z_k^\BEF$ are the zero varieties of certain Fitting ideals associated with a free resolution of $\Ok^X/\J$; the importance of these sets (ideals) was pointed out by Buchsbaum and Eisenbud in the 70's.
 We have not seen any notion for these sets in the literature, and ``Buchsbaum-Eisenbud varieties'' is already occupied for another purpose, so we stick to BEF as an acronym for Buchsbaum-Eisenbud-Fitting.}.
 It follows from the Buchsbaum-Eisenbud theorem that $\codim Z_k^\BEF\ge k$.
-If moreover $\J$ has pure dimension, for instance $\J$ is the radical ideal sheaf of a pure-dimensional subvariety, then $\codim Z_k^\BEF\ge k+1$ for $k \ge 1+\codim\J$, see \cite{Eis}.
+If moreover $\J$ has pure dimension, for instance $\J$ is the radical ideal sheaf of a pure-dimensional subvariety, then $\codim Z_k^\BEF\ge k+1$ for $k \ge 1+\codim\J$, see \cite[Corollary~20.14]{Eis}.